jmoak3/jmoak3.github.io/posts/meta-vs-google.md

-### Coming Soon!
-A discussion around Meta vs Google AI-powered advertising tools.
-Here's a slop version for funsies based on my writing style until I get around to it:
+### Written by AI based on my writing style!
+I'll make a handmade craftsman blog post version soon.

 Small businesses, listen up!
 Remember those days when you needed a marketing firm or a professional photographer just to get your ads off the ground?
 All that time, all that money... well, those days are quickly becoming a relic of the past.
 Why?
 Because **Meta and Google are throwing AI-powered advertising tools at us like candy at a parade**, and they're specifically designed to help the little guys.